 He is fun-loving and outgoing.
 His personality remains puppyish longer than other breeds.
 When his hunting instincts kick in, he can be found herding people in the home.

 Suspicious of strangers, this dog is alert and makes a good watchdog.
 He will bark and likes to be vocal.
-Early training can teach him to stop vocalising on command.
+Early training can teach him to stop vocalizing on command.

-A well socialised Puli makes an excellent playmate and babysitter for children.
+A well socialized Puli makes an excellent playmate and babysitter for children.
 He is protective over them and will gently pull them away from any danger.

 Early introductions in a positive manner will make it easy for the Puli to get along well with other dogs and pets.